silverjuke/silverjuke/README.md

 **Windows, Mac:**  For Windows and Mac OS X, ready-to-use programs with the most recent version are available at https://silverjuke.net .
-Note, that these binaries are not opened sourced.
+Note, that these binaries are not open source.

 Issues